bbauska/UC-Davis-JS-Basics/readme.md

   alt="Example, The Current Image." />
 </p>

-I'm going to make a variable called currentImage and I'm going to set it to zero because when the page loads, this image is showing which is number 0 in the array.
+I&apos;m going to make a variable called currentImage and I&apos;m going to set it to zero because when the page loads, this image is showing which is number 0 in the array.
 Images square brackets zero would get that image.